 The Grambling State University Police Department works closely with local, state and federal law enforcement agencies.
-GSU police officers have direct radio communications with the Grambling City police and fire departments, ambulance services and other surrounding police agencies to facilitate rapid response to any emergency situation.
+GSU Police Officers have direct radio communications with the Grambling City Police and Fire Departments, Ambulance Services and other surrounding Law Enforcement Agencies to facilitate rapid response to any emergency situation.
 GSU Police Department officers occasionally work with the Grambling City Police Department on the scene of incidents that occur in and around the campus.
-GSU does not have recognized student organizations with off-campus locations and does not have criminal activity in which students engaged off-campus through local police agencies.
-The GSU investigator works closely with the investigative staff of the Grambling City Police Department and the Lincoln Parish Sheriff's Department when incidents arise that require joint investigative efforts, resources, crime related reports, and exchanges of information, as deemed necessary.
-There is no written memorandum of understanding between the GSU Police Department and the Grambling City Police Department for the Grambling City Police Department to take over investigations of crimes that occur on the GSU campus.
+GSU do not have student organizations with off-campus locations and does not have criminal activity in which students engaged off-campus through local police agencies.
+The GSUPD investigator works closely with the investigative staff of the Grambling City Police Department and the Lincoln Parish Sheriff's Department when incidents arise that require joint investigative efforts, resources, crime related reports, and exchanges of information, as deemed necessary.
+There is no written memorandum of understanding between the GSU Police Department and the Grambling City Police Department for the Grambling Police Department to take over investigations of crimes that occur on the GSU campus.